MotoStatz

 The Yamaha MT-03 can hit 108 mph top speed

-Yamaha’s MT-03 has been with us for a while now but actually started out as a motorcycle powered by the 660 cc single cylinder engine donated from the XT660.
-That model ran from 06 to 14 alongside the MT-01 that was with us from 05 to 14.
+Yamaha’s MT-03 has been with us for a while now, but it actually started life with a completely different powerplant a 660 cc single-cylinder engine borrowed from the XT660.

-In 2014 Yamaha reimagined the MT series with the introduction of both the MT-07 and the MT-09.
-In 2016 both models were joined by the MT-10 and the new MT-03 which we are performance reviewing.
+In 2014, Yamaha completely reimagined the MT series with the launch of the MT-07 and MT-09.

-The new MT-03 looks just like its bigger sisters in the MT range but has lost half the capacity of its predecessor as it is now powered by the same 321 cc parallel two-cylinder engine of the Yamaha YZF-R3 though it makes very similar peak power to the model it replaces.
+It is now powered by the same 321 cc parallel-twin engine found in the Yamaha YZF-R3, yet it produces very similar peak power to the model it replaced.

-Just like many naked variants of their sportier faired version the MT-03 is aimed at a similar rider who wants a little bit more comfort and practicality wrapped in the aggressive naked style language we have become used to with many recent naked motorcycles.
+Like many naked versions of sportier faired bikes, the MT-03 is aimed at riders who want a little more comfort and everyday practicality, but still wrapped in the aggressive, modern naked styling we have become used to.

 Yamaha MT-03 Engine performance and dyno